Parameters not empirically identifiable or distinguishable, including correlation between Gaussian observations: Distinguishing independence and dependence

 The question of interest here is whether independence and dependence can be distinguished in case that the observation order carries no relevant information, and neither is there secondary information from additionally observed variables.
 This amounts to observing the empirical distribution of the data only.

 For real-valued data $X_1,\ldots,X_n$, $\hat F_n$ denotes the empirical distribution function.
 Assume that only $\hat F_n$ is observed.
-The concept of identifiability from data can be applied to binary ``parameters'', and particularly to a parameter that indicates, within an underlying model, whether $X_1,\ldots,X_n$ are i.i.d. or not.
-Identifiability from data involves asymptotics.
+The concept of empirical identifiability can be applied to binary ``parameters'', and particularly to a parameter that indicates, within an underlying model, whether $X_1,\ldots,X_n$ are i.i.d. or not.
+Empirical identifiability involves asymptotics.
 For $n\to\infty$ here it needs to be assumed that a new sequence $X_1,\ldots,X_n$ is generated for each $n$, because observing a sequence $\hat F_1,\ldots,\hat F_n,\hat F_{n+1},\ldots$ based on the same sequence of observations will re-introduce observation order information.